TheJaredWilcurt/vue-component-docs-boilerplate/README.md

 ## Features

-1. Uses [Vue-Doxen](https://thejaredwilcurt.com/vue-doxen) which automatically documents your components.
+1. Uses [Vue-Doxen](https://thejaredwilcurt.com/vue-doxen) which automatically documents your Vue components.
 1. Allows you to do component development, and docs site development from the same repo, without being a monorepo.
   * Just uses two Vite configs, and references them in the `package.json` for different scripts.
 1. Project structure and dependencies already set up.
 1. Unit testing example already set up for your component library.
-1. Example Button component
-   * To show how to document and test your components.
+1. Example Button component, to show how to document and test your components.
+1. Deploys to GitHub pages automatically.
+1. Library portion is already setup to be published to npm.

 ## Running Locally